Dov Yosef: Biography

-Bernard Joseph (later Dov Yosef) was born in Montreal, Quebec, Canada.
+Bernard Joseph (later Dov Joseph) was born in Montreal, Quebec, Canada.
 He attended McGill University, Université Laval, and the University of London, qualifying as an attorney.
-Yosef founded the Canadian Young Judaea Zionist youth movement in 1917, and immigrated to Palestine in 1918 with the Canadian Jewish Legion which he helped organize.
+Joseph founded the Canadian Young Judaea Zionist youth movement in 1917, and immigrated to Palestine in 1918 with the Canadian Jewish Legion which he helped organize.
 After the end of World War I, Yosef worked as an attorney in Mandatory Palestine.

 In December 1947 the Jewish Agency and Ben Gurion appointed him head of the Jerusalem Emergency Committee; he continued to serve in that position during the early part of the 1948 Arab-Israeli War, during the Blockade.
-On August 2, 1948 he was appointed Military Governor of Jerusalem.
+On August 2, 1948, he was appointed Military Governor of Jerusalem.
 (Both of his daughters fought in the war, and his younger daughter was killed in it.)